C-and-CUDA-programming-for-ML/3_extend_pytorch_padding/README.md

 module.

 The task is to implement `symmetric` padding extension for PyTorch.
 Symmetric padding, for example, is the default in `pywt` (https://pywavelets.readthedocs.io).
-PyTorch lacks this functionality.
+PyTorch's [pad](https://pytorch.org/docs/stable/generated/torch.nn.functional.pad.html) lacks this functionality.
 In this exercise, we will provide it.

 ### Testing and Verification